 An Indispensable Part of Your Sports Gear

 An inexpensive mouth guard can protect teeth during sporting activities.
-At Choose Your Smile, we advise our patients to include mouthguards as an essential part of their sports gear.
+At Love Your Smile, we advise our patients to include mouthguards as an essential part of their sports gear.
 That’s right.
 Your mouthguard should be in your duffel along with your basketball shorts and water bottle.

 Beginnin in 1962, high school and collegiate football players were required to wear face guards and mouth protectors.
 Since then the rate of orofacial injuries in football has fallen to about one-half of pone percent.